OletiKavya/JavaScript-Samples/README.md

 🔧 **Currently Included**:
 - A functional calculator
-- A basic to-do list
+- A Contact Me Form

 This repository is a work in progress, and I'll be continuously adding new features and improvements.
 Feel free to dive into the code, experiment, and share your feedback!